What is the Neighborhood Leader Program?

 3. Canvassing: NLs start contacting voters in their turf when ballots go out.
 Going house-to-house and speaking with voters in person is the ideal, but if that is not possible (due, for example, to a rural location or to public health issues) we make personal phone calls, send texts, or write a postcard/letter to the voters in our turf.
 The goal is to interact with each voter directly and get them to commit to vote in the coming election.

-4. Enter Your Results: NLs enter the results of voter encounters on the NLP Service website online.
+4. Enter Your Results: NLs enter the results of voter encounters on the NLP Services website online.
+Requires modest computer skills and access to the Internet.